David-c0degeek/HomeStack/docs/STATUS.md

 - ✅ Command-line interface for configuration generation
 - ✅ JSON output for scan results
 - ✅ Configuration output to files
+- ✅ Upgraded to .NET 9.0 for latest features and performance improvements

 ## In Progress

+### UI Development
+- 🔄 Blazor UI implementation
+- 🔄 Service visualization
+- 🔄 Network map viewing
+- 🔄 Integration with scanning services

 ### Scanner Improvements
-- 🔄 Async/await cleanup for scanner methods
+- 🔄 Async/await optimizations for scanner methods
 - 🔄 Better error handling and null checking
 - 🔄 Additional VPN detection methods

-### UX Improvements
-- 🔄 Better CLI output formatting
-- 🔄 Progress indicators during scanning
-- 🔄 Code cleanup for Program.cs

 ## To Do